openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

 If the compiler finds a violation, then a :index:`compile-time error` occurs.

 A constructor body can have no more than one call to the current class or direct superclass constructor.
-A :index:`compile-time error` occurs otherwise.
+Otherwise, a :index:`compile-time error` occurs.

 .. index::
    compile-time error